-I have to honestly say, I have never had the guts to recommend that a client paint melamine or thermofoil kitchen cabinets.
+I have to honestly say, I have never had the guts to recommend that a client paint melamine, thermofoil, or laminate kitchen cabinets.
 This type of cabinetry is often found in lower-end kitchens – melamine and thermofoil are similar plastic materials that are applied over particleboard or MDF to inexpensively simulate the look of painted wood.
 Although I had heard it could be done with chalk paint, I really didn’t know it was possible with latex paint.
 Let me reword that: possible, maybe, but advisable?
 Probably not.

 Allison really wanted to do something to update her kitchen, but didn’t have the budget to change the vinyl flooring, the countertops, or the backsplash.
 And she certainly didn’t have the budget to replace the cabinets!
 When the painter she was using assured us that he had done it before and that it could be done successfully, Allison decided to go for it.
 Here’s a before photo of the kitchen: